How to Start a Conversation with a Girl

 - Don't ask questions that can usually be answered with one or two words, ask open ended questions e.g. "What are your vacation plans for this summer?"

-- Keep the conversation lighthearted at first, you can work your way into a deeper conversation but try to avoid sensetive topics and save them until the two of you know each other better.
+- Keep the conversation lighthearted at first, you can work your way into a deeper conversation but try to avoid sensitive topics and save them until the two of you know each other better.

 - Be sure to maintain good eye contact and avoid looking at your phone or other things too much.
 This will let her know that she has your attention.